 Okada Marshall House by D’arcy Jones Architecture

-This ocean-front house located in Sooke, Canada, has been designed in 2016 by D’arcy Jones Architecture.
+Okada Marshall House is an oceanfront home located in Sooke, Canada, designed in 2016 by D’arcy Jones Architecture.

 Photography by Sama Jim Canzian